spdk/spdk/doc/jsonrpc.md

 # Logical Volume {#jsonrpc_components_lvol}

-Identification of logical volume store is explained first.
+Identification of logical volume store and logical volume is explained first.

 A logical volume store has a UUID and a name for its identification.
 The UUID is generated on creation and it can be used as a unique identifier.
 The name is specified on creation and can be renamed.
 Either UUID or name is used to access logical volume store in RPCs.

+A logical volume has a UUID and a name for its identification.
+The UUID of the logical volume is generated on creation and it can be unique identifier.
+The alias of the logical volume takes the format _lvs_name/lvol_name_ where:
+* _lvs_name_ is the name of the logical volume store. _lvs_name_ may be renamed.
+* _lvol_name_ is specified on creation and can be renamed.

 ## construct_lvol_store {#rpc_construct_lvoL_store}